gnolang/gno/docs/concepts/standard-library/overview.md

 # Overview

-The Gno Standard Library
+Gno comes with a set of standard libraries which are included to ease development and provide extended functionality to the language.
+These include:
-- Standard libraries as we know them in Golang, i.e. `"encoding/binary`, `strings` etc.
+- standard libraries as we know them in classic Golang, i.e. `encoding/binary`, `strings`, `testing`, etc.
-- The `std` package, which contains blockchain-specific types and functionalities, like the [Banker](./banker.md), [coins](./coins.md), addresses, etc.
+- a special `std` package, which contains types and APIs created to handle blockchain-related functionality.

+Standard libraries are distinguishable from on-chain [packages](../packages.md) by having  a domain-like structure as the first part of their import path.
+For instance:
+- `import "encoding/binary"` refers to a standard library
+- `import "gno.land/p/demo/avl"` refers to an on-chain package.

+To see concrete implementation details & API references, see the [reference](../../reference/standard-library.md) section.

-## Accessing Gno.land documentation
+## Accessing documentation

 Apart from the official documentation you are currently reading, you can also access documentation for the standard libraries in several other different ways.
 You can obtain a list of all the available standard libraries with the following commands: